cristianscheid/nest-next/README.md

 ## Description

-This project is a full stack web application that demonstrates CRUD operations for product management, using Nest.js to build a RESTful API, PostgreSQL for persistent data storage, and Prisma as the ORM.
-The frontend is built with Next.js and styled with Tailwind CSS, offering a responsive interface and smooth user experience.
-Designed for learning and experimentation, this project emphasizes clean architecture, type safety, and modern development practices across both backend and frontend.
+This project is a full stack web app that demonstrates CRUD operations for managing products.
+It uses Nest.js to build a RESTful API, PostgreSQL for data storage, and Prisma as the ORM.
+The frontend is built with Next.js and Tailwind CSS, providing a modern, responsive UI.
+Designed for learning, it showcases clean architecture, type safety, and modern development practices.

 ### Features

-- Full CRUD functionality (Create, Read, Update, Delete) for products
+- Full CRUD operations for products (create, read, update, delete)
-- Nest.js backend with clean architecture and validation using ValidationPipe and DTOs
+- Nest.js backend with ValidationPipe and DTOs for input validation
-- Next.js frontend with React hooks and Tailwind CSS for a responsive UI
+- Next.js frontend using React hooks and Tailwind CSS
-- PostgreSQL database for robust and scalable data persistence
-- Prisma ORM for type-safe, efficient database queries and migrations
+- PostgreSQL database with Prisma for efficient queries and migrations
-- Toast notifications for instant user feedback on actions (success and error)
+- Toast notifications for instant user feedback

 ## Built With